BitCANN/bitcann-contracts/README.md

 Since the ownershipNFT's first 8 bytes are registrationID, they cannot influence the domain contract as the new internal Auth NFT will have a different registrationID.
 The existing ownershipNFT renders useless.

 #### How does ownership transfer work?
-Ownership transfer is handled simply by transferring the ownership DomainNFT to the new owner.
+Ownership transfer is simply transferring the ownershipDomainNFT to the new owner.

 #### How to add records?
-Each DomainContract has a way to add records.
 The owner can add new records using the `addRecord` function of the DomainContract.
 Records are added as OP_RETURN outputs.
 Records can be found by checking transaction history.

 #### How to remove/invalidate records?

-Since the records are OP_RETURN it's not possible to remove them.
-However, it's possible to provide a way that can act as a standard for libraries to understand.
-To 'invalidate' a Record a new transaction with OP_RETURN(RMV + hash) of record to signal.
+Since the records are OP_RETURN, it's not possible to remove them.
+However, it's possible to provide a way that can act as a standard for applications to understand that a certain record in invalidated.
+To 'Invalidate' a record, the owner can create a new transaction from the Domain Contract using the `addRecord` function and provide `RMV + hash` in the OP_RETURN.

 #### No Renewal or Expiry?
 To prevent domains from being lost indefinitely, the owner must perform at least one activity (such as adding or invalidating records) within the `inactivityExpiryTime` period.
 Each activity resets the inactivity timer.
-If the owner does not interact with the domain within the `inactivityExpiryTime`, the system will consider the domain abandoned and make it available for re-auction.
+If the owner does not interact with the domain within the `inactivityExpiryTime`, anyone can burn the Internal and External Auth NFTs to make the domain available for auction.

 #### How is the name verified?
 Check [AuctionNameEnforcer](#auctionnameenforcer)